-(3)SMBC's supply chains
+2.3 SMBC's supply chains

-SMBC's business is primarily undertaken in an office environment with the majority of its suppliers providing goods and services in connection with office premises (such as stationery supplies, cleaning services and food and refreshments supplies), financial, technology and other professional services and corporate travel.
+SMBC's business is primarily undertaken in an office environment with the majority of its suppliers providing goods and services in connection with office premises (such as stationery supplies, cleaning services and food and refreshments supplies), financial, technology and other professional services and business travel.

 Given its geographic spread, SMBC's supply chain is geographically diverse with suppliers from countries in which SMBC has operations.

-SMBC's suppliers range from small businesses to international organisations, operating across the developed and developing regions in which SMBC has operations.

-Further, SMBC is connected with many thousands more organisations across the world via the supply chains of its first tier suppliers.
+SMBC's suppliers range from small businesses to international organisations, operating across the developed and developing regions.
+Further, SMBC is connected to thousands of organisations across the world via the supply chains of its first-tier suppliers.

-By way of example, the main categories of suppliers and service providers (by aggregate dollar value for the financial year ending 31 March 2022) for SMBC Australia relate to information technology equipment and software; rent; information services; market research; hospitality (including business travel); telecommunications; and professional advisers.
+By way of example, the main categories of suppliers and service providers (by aggregate dollar value for FY2022) for SMBC Australia relate to information technology equipment and software, rent, information services, market research, hospitality (including business travel), telecommunications, professional memberships and professional advisers.

-The arrangements SMBC Australia has with its suppliers are combination of long-term relationships with large multinational suppliers established and maintained as part of SMBC's global operations and short-term relationships with smaller local suppliers.
+The arrangements SMBC Australia has with its suppliers are combination of long-term relationships with large multinational suppliers established and maintained as part of SMBC's global operations, and short-term relationships with smaller local suppliers.